kiratilcock1/kiratilcock/README.md

 # This is my personal website
-Hosted at eamonmurphy.ca this is the personal website of Eamon Murphy.
+Hosted at kiratilcock@hotmail.com this is the personal website of Kira Tilcock.